ipfs-shipyard/equinix-billing-tools/README.md

 ## Usage

+`equinix-billing-tools <subcommand> [<options>]`

+At the moment there is a single subcommand.
+More will come.

+### `cost_summary` subcommand

+Displays a summary of costs per project for the given period and for a baseline period of the same length.
+Due to quirks of the Equinix API, the tool generates separate reports for Reserved Hardware and for everything else.

 You can provide any or all of the following flags:

 `-e`: This is the end date for the report, in `YYYY-MM-DD` format.
 The Equinix